stephenca/CGI-Application-Plugin-Config-Std/README.txt

     with parameter, or undef if none exists.
 Note that 'dot' notation parameters are supported, e.g. $self->config_param('foo.bar') will be translated to something like $conf->{foo}{bar}.
-     - more than 1 parameter: treated as name/value pairs, and will be set in the config file accordingly.
+     - more than 1 parameter: treated as name/value pairs.
 Returns true if successful.
 The same 'dot notation' is supported as per a single paremeter.
 Existing config params will be over-written by this form of the method call.